wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/Performance.md

 ## Periodic Egress Performance

 Edge Data Store generates OMF messages when configured to egress data to a PI Server or to OSIsoft Cloud Services.
-An important part of periodic egress performance is the amount of network bandwidth available between the device hosting the Edge Data Store and the PI Web API OMF endpoint or the OSIsoft Cloud Serivces OMF endpoint.
+An important part of periodic egress performance is the amount of network bandwidth available between the device hosting the Edge Data Store and the PI Web API OMF endpoint or the OSIsoft Cloud Services OMF endpoint.
 The performance numbers presented in this section reflect use of a network with a 1 GB LAN connection and a high-speed connection to the Internet.
 If Edge Data Store is installed on a device in a location with limited network bandwidth, a lower level of egress performance can be expected.

-Data egress has a much lower performance impact on Edge Data Store than data ingress.
+Data egress has a much smaller performance impact on Edge Data Store than data ingress.
 Generally speaking, the performance impact of data egress on CPU and RAM usage is only a small percentage of the CPU and RAM usage of data ingress, so data egress configuration is not a major factor in Edge Data Store system design.

 ### Periodic Egress Performance to PI Web API